Mills College requires a minimum of 120 semester course credits to complete a bachelor's degree.

-Mills College does accept transfer credits.
+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+Mills College accepts transfer credits.
 The school accepts AP credit and IB credits.
-Mills College does not offer classes during the summer.
+Many students like to take classes in the summer, to earn extra credits.
+However, Mills College does not offer classes during the summer.

 Mills College offers an orientation program before the start of fall classes to prepare new students for college life.